tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Drakefanged

 _Recharge 11+:_ This spiked shield sports a massive dragon fang that wounds enemies.
 When an enemy engaged with you misses you with a melee attack, make a basic melee attack against the enemy as a free action, with a +2 attack bonus per tier of the shield (adventurer: +2, champion: +4, epic: +6).
-On a hit, the attack deals 2d6 damage; on a miss, it deals 2 damage (champion: 4d8 damage, or 5 on a miss; epic: 8d10 damage, or 12 on miss).
+On a hit, the attack deals 2d6 damage; on a miss, it deals 2 damage, 4d8 damage, or 5 on a miss at champion tier, and 8d10 damage, or 12 on miss at epic tier.

 **Quirk:** Compares everything to dragons or to draconic things, and judges actions by how they stack up to draconic expectations.